Winter3724/aws-bootcamp-cruddur-2023/journal/week1.md

 - Snyk OpenSource Security - free tool for scanning container images.
 - AWS Inspector and Clair can also scan images.

+- Use OpenAPI website as a resource for creating openapi.yml files to define the backend API.